sanger-pathogens/assorted-sub-workflows/sketchlib_tree/README.md

 # Sketch Tree

 Sketch Tree is a workflow that utilizes Sketchlib to estimate the core genome and generate a RapidNJ tree.
-It is designed to process input from assemblies and produce plots as well as
+It is designed to process input from assemblies and produce plots

 A common workflow model would be
 ```
 input_fastqs
 | ASSEMBLER
 | collect
 | SKETCHLIB_TREE
 ```
 ## Key Features
 - Automatically estimates the core genome from input assemblies.
 - Computes an ANI matrix using Sketchlib.